metinsenturk/flat_table/README.md

 ## Licence

-Licence is use it at your own will, with whatever way you want it to use ;).
+Licence is use it at your own will, with whatever way you want it to use :smiley:.
+Anyways, Licence is in [here](./LICENCE).

 ## Author